 WISE Automated Driving System (ADS) is a self-driving car software stack developed by WISE Lab.
 WISE ADS is a derivative of Autonomoose.
 It consists of the following components in these three functional areas:

-Novatel Span Driver (produces GNSS data @ 20 Hz and IMU data @ 100 Hz)
+Novatel Span Driver (third-party, ported to Python 3, produces GNSS data @ 20 Hz and IMU data @ 100 Hz)

-Velodyne Lidar Driver (produces point cloud @ 20 Hz)
+Velodyne Lidar Driver (third-party, produces point cloud @ 20 Hz)

-Dataspeed Drive-by-wire kit (produces wheel speeds @ 100 Hz, steering, throttle, brake reports @ 50 Hz, and gear report @ 20 Hz)
+Dataspeed Drive-by-wire kit (third-party, produces wheel speeds @ 100 Hz, steering, throttle, brake reports @ 50 Hz, and gear report @ 20 Hz)

-Ximea Cam Driver (produces images @ 10 Hz)
+Ximea Cam Driver (open-source, produces images @ 10 Hz)

 - Calibrations (publishes intrinsic camera calibrations and extrinsic sensor calibrations as static transforms)